-October is CPR Month in Latin America, the Caribbean, Spain and Portugal.
+October is CPR Month in the Middle East and North Africa.
+Previously held in March, CPR Month has moved to October in alignment with World Restart a Heart Day on October 16.
 Globally, cardiac arrest claims more lives than colorectal cancer, breast cancer, prostate cancer, influenza, pneumonia, auto accidents, HIV, firearms and house fires combined.
 About 90 percent of people who experience cardiac arrest outside of a hospital will die.
 If you are called on to give CPR in an emergency, you will most likely be trying to save the life of someone you know or love.